Newcastle : Medieval defences

 Rope making, shipbuilding and glass making were among the early trades to develop in Newcastle but without a doubt the most important of all the industries in the town was the mining and export of coal.
 The Tyneside pits were among the first to be worked in England and for centuries Newcastle was the most important exporter of coals to London.
 Thus we have the familiar phrase ‘to carry coals to Newcastle’ to describe a rather pointless exercise, rather like the similar phrase ‘selling sand to the Arabs’.

 In 1247 a major addition to the castle was constructed to the north of the keep in the form of a gateway.
 Built on the orders of Henry III, this gateway is known today as the Blackgate.

 This oval-shaped fortified building was converted into a house in 1618 when the roof and windows were added.
 In the eighteenth century it was made up of tenements when one of its residents, a Patrick Black, is said to have given his name to the building.

 Sadly, in the nineteenth century, when the Victorian railway tore its way through the castle site, the Blackgate was permanently separated from the castle keep.

 Newcastle Town Walls

-The town wall consisted of gateways called Sand Gate, West Gate, New Gate, Pandon Gate, Pilgrim Gate, and Close Gate along with seventeen towers and a number of smaller turrets built as lookout posts situated at intervals between the towers and gates.
+The town wall consisted of gateways called Sand Gate, West Gate, New Gate, Pandon Gate, Pilgrim Gate, Close Gate along with nineteen towers and a number of smaller turrets built as lookout posts situated at intervals between the towers and gates.

 During Henry VIII’s reign the King’s antiquarian John Leland described Newcastle’s walls.
 He observed: